39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 85. India’s progress has been satisfactory in terms of –

-86. Which industry was worst affected due to the partition of India?
+86. Which industry was worst affected due to Partition?

 88. Which industry employs the most people in India?